 - Close Instant Pot with pressure valve to sealing.
 Cook on Pressure Cook/Manual(Hi) for 4 mins followed by Quick Release.
 Add salt and pepper to taste.
 Stir in baby spinach or kale and enjoy hot!

-Variations on the Pasta e Fagioli:
+Variations for the Pasta e Fagioli Soup:

 - Use 2 cans of cannelloni beans or a mix of cannelloni and red kidney beans